Santiago Chalar: Artistic career

 In 1974, Jorge Cafrune invited him to the Cosquín Festival in Argentina.
 From 1978 on, he worked with Santos Inzaurralde, Wenceslao Varela, Lucio Muniz and Rubén Lena.

-He took part in many music festivals in Brasil, Argentina, Paraguay, Ecuador, Mexico, Estados Unidos and Spain.
+He took part in many music festivals in Brazil, Argentina, Paraguay, Ecuador, Mexico, the United States and Spain.

-In 1980 Omar Sanz talked Charlar into including a keyboard and join a music group with Hugo Marmolejo.
+In 1980, Omar Sanz talked Charlar into including a keyboard and join a music group with Hugo Marmolejo.

 Chalar's most famous single is "Minas y Abril".

 He composed several popular Uruguayan folk music songs such as: